We spoke to more than 270,000 children in 2017 through our Prevention through Eduation programme

-Our free and groundbreaking interactive programme fits into the four capacities of the Curriculum for Excellence, most notably helping children develop into responsible citizens within their communities.
+Our groundbreaking programme fits into the four capacities of the Curriculum for Excellence, most notably helping children develop into responsible citizens within their communities.

-"Our inspectors, animal rescue officers and education officers offer free visits and interactive talks and demonstrations which encourage children to treat animals with compassion and respect.
+Book a visit and we will come along free of charge, with interactive talks and demonstrations by our inspectors, animal rescue officers and education officers which encourage children to treat animals with compassion and respect.